How FCAC handles your complaint

 FCAC supervision of federally regulated entities

-As part of its mandate, the Financial Consumer Agency of Canada (FCAC) investigates complaints about federally regulated financial institutions.
+As part of its mandate, the Financial Consumer Agency of Canada (FCAC) examines complaints about federally regulated financial institutions.
 These include banks, federal credit unions, authorized foreign banks, insurance companies, and trust and loan companies.

 Find a list of provincial and territorial regulators.